 If you’d rather swap the slim chance of a white Christmas for a more or less guaranteed golden one, then head to Tenerife.
 Kirsty Liddle packed her bags…

 Tenerife is the largest and most populous of the seven landmasses including Lanzarote and Gran Canaria that collectively make up the Canary Islands.
-Tenerife itself has long enjoyed a rich history thanks in part to its geographical location being a prime stop on the trade route for sea traffic.
+Tenerife itself has long enjoyed a rich history thanks in part to its geographical location is a prime stop on the trade route for sea traffic.
 However, this did make it a popular target for pirates looking to steal valuable gold.
 Today, the island is more known for playing host to millions of happy tourists rather than protecting its wealth from opportunistic rogues.

 There are many hotels and resorts dotted all over the island including Playa de Fanabe which is a real family favourite with plenty of shops, restaurants and boutiques on the main strip and, best of all, it is situated just 700 metres away from the beach.
 However, if your idea of a good time involves fun, frolics and partying till four a.m. head to Playa de las Americas as the nightlife here and at Los Christianos really is second to none.
 Of course, if you prefer more of a low key atmosphere there are also numerous personal villas and apartments to rent elsewhere, depending on your personal budget and taste.